ESRS S1 – Own workforce

 The company shall disclose the extent to which employees have the right to family-related leave and use this possibility.
 If due to social policy and/or collective agreements all employees have a family-related right to absence, it is sufficient for this disclosure requirement to state this.

-18. Disclosure requirements S1-16 – Compensation metrics (pay gap and total compensation)
+18. Disclosure requirements S1-16 – Remuneration metrics (pay gap and total remuneration)

 As part of this disclosure requirement, the percentage pay gap between women and men and the ratio between the remuneration of the highest paid person and the median remuneration of the employees should be disclosed by the company.